Items marked with an asterisk (*) are within the N.C. Dept. of Natural and Cultural Resources.

 Ashe County Cheese - See cheese being made at Ashe County Cheese in downtown West Jefferson.
 There are tours and cheese making schedules posted each day, and you can purchase a variety of local, award-winning cheeses.

 Museum of Ashe County History - This museum showcases the rich cultural heritage and history of Ashe County and its residents.
 Through exhibits, artifacts, and educational programs, it offers visitors a comprehensive understanding of the region's past and its significance.
-It is also a part of the 2024 Moonshine & Motorsports Trail.
+This location is a designated stop on the NC Moonshine and Motorsports Trail.

 Avery County